andregregory45/active-directory/README.md

 <img width="750" height="650" alt="image" src="https://github.com/user-attachments/assets/473a72b4-2960-40fb-97a8-22b18bd125b4" />
 </p>
 <p>
-<b>Important: DC-1 is configured with a static IP address to maintain consistent name resolution.
-This prevents authentication failures and ensures uninterrupted access to domain-joined resources (such as network shares and Group Policy Objects) that would occur if the domain controller's IP address unexpectedly changed.</b>
+DC-1 is configured with a static IP address to maintain consistent name resolution.
+This prevents authentication failures and ensures uninterrupted access to domain-joined resources (such as network shares and Group Policy Objects) that would occur if the domain controller's IP address unexpectedly changed.

 </p>
 <br />